palegreendot/palegreendot.github.io/_posts/2018-09-24-rrg-reading-notes.markdown

   * So then what do people mean when they use the term "cultural Marxism" to point at post-modernist thought?
   * Marxists and postmodernists have the following common characteristics:
     * Activist scholarship -- more concerned with arguing for (or against) a particular ideological point than in establishing the truth
-    * Identity politics -- oppressed groups deserve alliegiance because of their oppression, not because of the validity of their arguments
+    * Identity politics -- oppressed groups deserve allegiance because of their oppression, not because of the validity of their arguments
     * Favor subjectivity and intuition over objectivity and evidence
     * Favor abstraction over concreteness when thinking about reality
     * Everything is the result of power -- scientific results are as much due to power relations are they are due to underlying reality